wjtk4444/eso-addons/Teleport/README.md

 ### Teleporting to wayshrines

 Same as teleporting to zones: `/tp <wayshrine name prefix>`.
+If you want to avoid name collisions you can also use `/tp <full wayshrine name> Wayshrine` instead.

 ### Teleporting to dungeons/arenas/trials

-There is a list of predefined aliases available.
+There is a list of [predefined aliases available](#trials-httpsenuespnetwikionlinetrials).
 You can view it at the end of this guide.
-Aliases contain (hopefully) all of the common shortcuts that players use. **Predefined aliases are still case insensitive, but other than that you have to use an exact match.
+Aliases contain all of the common shortcuts that players use (hopefully). **These aliases are still case insensitive, but other than that you have to use an exact match.
 HR won't expand to HRC, etc.** A few examples below:

 - `/tp HRC`
 - `/tp MoL`